jeog/TDAmeritradeAPI/README.md

 #### Build Library

-The current build setup is a bit messy.
-Hopefully things will get a little simpler in the future.
-You can currently build on Unix-like systems and Windows.
-For Mac OS/X you'll have to download/install the necessary libraries and adjust the makefiles.
-(If you build sucessfully on Mac feel free to share and we can include it in the docs.)

-- The library is implemented in C++ and needs to be built accordingly.
+The library is implemented in C++ and needs to be built accordingly.
 It exports a C/ABI layer which is wrapped by header defined C calls and C++ calls/objects, allowing for access from pure C, C++ and Python via ctypes.py.
 ```
   FunctionImpl(string)                [C++ implementation code defined in lib]
   Funtion_ABI(const char*)            [C ABI code defined in lib and exported]